 If your child is old enough to play a part in managing their own eczema it can be helpful to keep a bottle of cream on their bedside table so that they remember to put some on in the morning and before they go to sleep.
 Another bottle on the kitchen windowsill can also serve as a helpful reminder during the day – it’s not a bad idea to get into the habit of applying some emollient after each hand-wash.

 If your child suffers from eczema on the face, you may like to consider applying emollient before they go out as it can help to protect exposed skin.
-Vaseline is a good protector for the lips, and sunscreen with an SPF of 30 is a good idea for sunny days.
+Vaseline is a good protector for the lips, and sunscreen for eczema with an SPF of 30 is a good idea for sunny days.

 Keep an eye on the central heating gauge